ciscoheat/superforms-web/src/routes/get-started/+page.md

 There are no hidden DOM manipulations or other secrets, it's just html attributes and Svelte stores.

-## What's next?
+## Next steps

-This concludes the tutorial, but you'd probably want to enable client-side functionality, to take full advantage of the enhancements that Superforms bring.
+This concludes the tutorial, but you'd probably want to enable client-side functionality, to take full advantage of the features and enhancements that Superforms bring.
 Take a look under "Concepts" in the navigation, they can be read in order.

 Also, check the [API reference](/api) for a full list of properties returned from `superForm`, and all options that you can use.

-If you want to take a more advanced tutorial, check out the Designing a CRUD app.
+If you want to take a more advanced tutorial, check out the [Designing a CRUD app](/crud).